 After the owner has obtained a court judgment or other process allowing the owner to evict the family, the HASLC will continue to make payments to the owner until the family actually moves from the unit or until the family is physically evicted from the unit, whichever is earlier.
-The owner must inform the HASLC of the date when the family actually moves from the unit or the family is physically evicted from the unit.
+The owner must inform the HASLC of the date when the family actually moves from the unit or the family is physically evicted from the family actually moves from the unit or the family is physically evicted from the family actually moves from the unit or the family is physically evicted from the unit.